-As part of the in-service training programs, a number of workshops and presentations are conducted throughout the academic year by TTDU members, also by guest speakers and instructors at Başkent University.
-The topics of these sessions are determined according to the feedback/data collected from instructors by several means such as questionnaires, meetings and data gathered from classroom observations.
+As part of the in-service training programs, a number of workshops and presentations are conducted throughout the academic year by TTDU members, instructors at Başkent University and guest speakers.
+The topics of these sessions are selected from the feedback/data collected from the instructors by several means such as questionnaires, meetings and data gathered from classroom observations or the academic studies of the teaching staff.
 These sessions shed a light to several aspects and components of teaching and learning like effective language teaching, classroom management as well as to issues of ongoing personal development of instructors.
 Instructors are autonomous in their decisions as to which sessions they are going to attend, however, they are required to attend at least four sessions in one academic year.
 The procedure for attending/delivering sessions is as follows:

-- The instructors who volunteer to make workshops and presentations, inform TTDU at the beginning of the semester - TTDU announces the sessions to take place monthly, which are to take place 2-3 times a week. - Instructors sign in for the sessions they would like to attend (Appendix 29) - Session leaders make necessary arrangements
+- The instructors who volunteer to conduct workshops and presentations, inform TTDU at the beginning of the semester - TTDU shares the abstract, place and date of each session with the academic staff - Instructors sign in for the sessions they would like to attend (Appendix 29) - Session leaders make necessary arrangements. - A feedback form for these sessions is sent to the participants.
+(Appendix 30) - The feedback is shared with the presenter.